 A collection of 37 multimedia modules designed to enhance the teaching of common surgical problems and practices to medical students, residents, nurses, and allied health workers.

-Distributed by Aquifer on behalf of NYU School of Medicine.
+Distributed by Aquifer on behalf of NYU Grossman School of Medicine.
 Available through an independent learning platform from your Aquifer account.

 WISE-MD has been created to address gaps in medical students’ surgical education resulting from shortened hospital stays and increased use of outpatient facilities for pre and post-surgical care.